po1nt-1/farpost_rent_bot/README.md

 # farpost_rent_bot
-Уведомления в Telegram о новых объявлениях на Farpost.ru
+Telegram notifications about new ads on Farpost.ru